edsu/anon/README.md

 By default anon will look for a `config.json` file in your current working directory.
-If you would like to specify the location of the configuration file use the `--config` parameter:
+If you would like to specify the location of the configuration file, use the `--config` parameter:

     ./anon.coffee --config test.config